Neural Web

 } MemorySystem;

-Neurons are the basic units of the neural network, and connections define how neurons are interconnected.
+Neurons are the basic units of the neural network, organized into layers, each connected in a 3d like structure and specialized.

 Neuron